If you wanna be a writer you gotta be a reader. We likely all agree on that. But what kind of reader? It's fun when…Read article

 Hi, I’m Will Weaver.

 I’m a writer from the upper Midwest.
-I live in northern Minnesota on the Mississippi River not from its headwaters.
-I’ve published novels with Farrar Straus and Giroux, HarperCollins, Simon & Schuster, and have had two film adaptations.
-I lead both an outdoor and a literary life.
-In 2011 I was a fiction judge for the National Book Awards, but I also love hiking and exploring (Norway photo above).
-If you’re a reader or writer on your own path, thanks for visiting my site.
-You’ll find fiction and nonfiction for adults and young adults.
-If you enjoy the conversation of a literary life, take a look at my blog, “In The Write.”
+I live in northern Minnesota on the Mississippi River not from its headwaters near Bemidji.
+I have novels with Farrar Straus and Giroux, HarperCollins, Simon & Schuster, two film adaptations and a third in works.
+I lead an outdoor (dig those potatoes) and a literary life.
+In 2011 I was a fiction panelist for the National Book Awards, but I also boat, fish, hunt, and hike.
+If you’re a writer on your own path, thanks for visiting my site.
+There’s fiction and nonfiction for adults and young adults.
+If you enjoy literary conversation, take a look at my blog, “In The Write.”

 ––SWEET LAND, the award-winning indie film adaptation of my short story “A Gravestone Made of Wheat” is now streaming on Amazon Prime.
 With Alan Cumming, Alex Kingston, Ned Beatty and Tim Guinee.
 Directed by Ali Selim.